 When things go wrong

 If the musicxml files contain valid XML, MuseScore will quickly process all these files.
-There is no error handling.
-The only way to determine where the process may have hanged is to list the output files (mscz files in this case) in chronological order:
+There is progress output nor is there any error handling: The only way to determine where the process may have hanged is to list the output files (mscz files in this case) in chronological order:

 Determine where the process stopped by finding the next file what was due to be processed by looking in the conversion-job.json file, and correct the XML in the musicxml-file if it is faulty.